Constant Overhead Entanglement Distillation via Scrambling: Data availability

-\begin{proof} The proof follows from the straightforward lower bound $p_{\acc \land \Phi} \geq f^n$, and the upper bound $p_{\acc} \leq f^n + (1 - f^n) 2^{-m}$.
-The second addend for $p_{\acc}$ represents a \textit{false positive} event, where the input state contains some error, yet the protocol fails to detect it.
-See the Supplementary Material for details. \end{proof} \end{corollary}
+\begin{proof} The proof follows from the straightforward lower bound $p_{\acc \land \Phi} \geq f^n$ and the upper bound $p_{\acc} \leq f^n + (1 - f^n) 2^{-m}$.
+The second addend in $p_{\acc}$ represents a \textit{false positive} event, where the input state contains some error, yet the protocol fails to detect it; see the Supplemental Material for details. \end{proof}

 \paragraph*{Finite-depth protocol with noisy gates.} Consider the following protocol.
 Alice and Bob share $n$ qubit pairs.
 They repeatedly choose a random pair of qubit positions, $(i,j)$, and Alice applies a random two-qubit Clifford unitary $C$ to qubits $i$ and $j$, while Bob applies its complex conjugate $C^{\ast}$ to qubits $i$ and $j$.
-After some number of gates $G$, they both measure $m$ of their qubits in the computational basis and accept if they have matching outcomes, just like the passive setting of \cref{alg:random_bilocal_Clifford}.
+After some number $G$ of gates, they both measure $m$ of their qubits in the computational basis and accept if they have matching outcomes, just like the passive setting of \cref{alg:random_bilocal_Clifford}.
 We model the noise in the system as acting on the qubits to which each gate is applied.
 To evaluate the protocol's performance, we compute both the success probability and the fidelity of the output state when the protocol succeeds.
-This involves the construction of a Markov chain based on the Clifford transformation of Pauli probabilities.
-See the Supplementary Material for details.
+This involves the construction of a Markov chain based on the Clifford transformation of Pauli probabilities; see the Supplemental Material for details.

 Our analysis reveals an important trade-off in noisy finite-depth protocols.
 While more gates are necessary for scrambling, they also introduce more noise into the system.
-In particular, from \cref{fig:finite_depth}, we see that there is a value of $G$ beyond which the infidelity does not improve.
-Intuitively, this is the point at which noise accumulates to an extent that cannot be further counteracted with our distillation protocol.
+In \cref{fig:finite_depth}, we see that there is a value of $G$ beyond which the infidelity does not improve.
+This is the point at which noise accumulates to an extent that cannot be further counteracted with our distillation protocol.
 This optimal value of $G$ depends on both the noise parameters and the desired output fidelity.